Being in control

 despite their tiny sensors but they all suffer from a fatal flaw - fixed wide angle lenses.

-Even the latest top end Apple phone is not really an exception, with one wide and one very wide lens.
+Even the latest top end Apple phones are not really exceptions, with one wide and one very wide lens.

 You can zoom in on the screen but that's just digital zoom, ie throwing away pixels and just